factory-life/successful-olive/content/pages/index.md

     subtitle: >-
       We are a SEO and Web Design company based in Cape Town, South Africa.
 We can produce websites that are inline with the latest technologies.
-This website is built using Stackbit
+This website is built using Stackbit .
+We can however
     actions:
       - label: Learn More
         url: /features